 The goal of this policy is to ensure that all employees are made aware of and have the opportunity to apply for open positions either before or concurrent with the County's consideration of external candidates for employment.
 While it is Duplin County's philosophy to promote from within whenever possible, there are business conditions that could cause a position to be filled without posting, or to post the position while simultaneously recruiting from the outside.
+The business conditions that could cause a decision to bypass posting, or to post the position while simultaneously recruiting from the outside.
 The business conditions that could cause a decision to bypass posting, or to post the position while simultaneously recruiting from the outside, include, but are not limited to: organizational restructuring; position requirements that include skills, education, and/or experience that are not known to match any existing employee; critical operational needs; etc. In addition to these business conditions, managers may request an exception when they have candidates within the same department or division who are qualified and/or already trained for the position.
 The decision to fill the position without posting requires the recommendation of the Director of Human Resources, and the approval of the County Manager.